You can define a grid using a standard text editor and saving it as a .txt

 and ends with END ELEMENTS

-block containing the constructs the left and right pole are separated by a colon (:).
-To define missing values use
+block containing the constructs the left and right pole are separated by a colon (:

 The content of a sample .txt